 Nowadays, O is one of the most-frequently used letters of our alphabet, accounting for just over 7 percent of a standard page of text and just over 3 percent of all the words in a standard dictionary—including the 40 outstanding O words outlined here.

-Derived from a Latin word meaning “to contradict,” if you obacerate someone then you stop them from talking.
+Derived from a Latin word meaning “to contradict,” to obacerate someone is to stop them from talking.

 Obambulation is the act of wandering around, and anyone (or anything) described as obambulatory is doing precisely that.